Protocol for seeing clients – Covid-19 Revised (1st June 2022 – withdrawal of guidance for healthcare settings)

 - Automatic dispenser for hand sanitiser, table with sign asking clients to use this to wash their hands and then use the bell to let the practitioner know they’ve arrived

-- Clients will be met at the bottom of the stairs by practitioner and temperature may be checked before admission
+- Clients will be met at the bottom of the stairs by practitioner and temperature may be checked before admission.
+If client is early or practitioner running late, client may be met by receptionist and shown where to wait (if space is available) or ask to return later (if no space is available).

-- Clients will be shown straight into treatment rooms
+- In most instances, clients will be shown straight into treatment rooms

 - Toilet facilities to be available as required – sign on toilet and wall asking clients to close the toilet seat before flushing to reduce risk of transmission

 - All current clients who wish to attend The Centre and have not attended since before lockdown, will be asked to confirm they are well when they book appointments.
-The current system will be explained and clients will be asked to attend at their appointment time wearing a mask or face covering (these can be provided, where necessary).
+The current system will be explained and clients will be asked to attend at their appointment time.
 Dependant on practitioner and modality they may also receive a pre-appointment screening call (see 1) and be asked to sign a consent form.

-- Clients booked in appropriately to allow for cleaning between clients.
+- Clients are booked in appropriately to allow for cleaning between clients.

 - Only one person to attend per appointment, unless the practitioner deems it necessary for more than one person from the same household to attend, e.g. parent and child, someone requiring assistance to attend etc.